dotfiles/dotfiles.github.com/index.md

 * [Homesick](https://github.com/technicalpickles/homesick), by Josh Nichols.
 Homesick makes it easy to symlink and clone dotfiles repos.
 * [rcm](https://github.com/thoughtbot/rcm) is a set of well-documented shell scripts that help manage your dotfiles.
 It is easily installable on OSX with the homebrew package manager, but works on all unix operating systems.
 * [vcsh](https://github.com/RichiH/vcsh) by Richard "RichiH" Hartmann. `vcsh` manages all your dotfiles in Git without the need for symlinks.
 Any number of Git repositories will co-exist in parallel in your `$HOME` without interferring with each other.
 Advanced use cases with different branches for different systems are supported by default.
 An extensive hook system lets you customize your repositories. `vcsh` includes batch push, pull, and status commands which operate on all your repositories at once.
+* [yadm](https://github.com/TheLocehiliosan/yadm) by Tim Byrne. `yadm` is a dotfile management tool with 3 main features: Manages files across systems using a single Git repository.
+Provides a way to use alternate files on a specific OS or host.
+Supplies a method of encrypting confidential data so it can safely be stored in your repository.

 ### Tutorials
 * Lars Kappert wrote a [tutorial](https://medium.com/@webprolific/getting-started-with-dotfiles-43c3602fd789) about getting started using a dotfiles repository.